Weijun-H/Weijun-H.github.io/content/posts/GSoC_02.md

 ---
-title: "GSoC Week 2 - Construct Regression functions in queries with GROUP BY"
+title: "GSoC Part 2 - Construct Regression functions in queries with GROUP BY"
 date: 2022-06-16T18:18:51+02:00
 tags : ['GSoC', 'MariaDB', 'Open Source']
 ---

 # Overview
-In this week, I finished the design of regression function, and implemented most part of them.
+In this part, I finished the design of regression function, and implemented most part of them.
 Basically, the implementation of window can be completed at the same, but the tests still need to be verified.

+You can see my pr [here](https://github.com/MariaDB/server/pull/2148)
 # Design
 The core part of these functions is how to accumulate the value instead of calculating at the end of process.
-I adopted the [Welford's online algorithm](https://www.wikiwand.com/en/Algorithms_for_calculating_variance#/Online) and implement it in `Regr_transition` class.
+I adopted the [Welford's online algorithm](https://www.wikiwand.com/en/Algorithms_for_calculating_variance#/Online) and implement it in `Regr_result` class.
 Then all of `Item_sum_regr_XXX` will use it to get the value by invoking individual `bool val_real()`.
 The following UML figure shows the architecture.
 {{< mermaid >}}
 classDiagram
   Item_sum_double <|-- Item_sum_regr_sxx